 If that doesn’t make you sh*t your pants, I don’t know what will.
 I thought Alien was scary when I first saw it, but that’s nothing compared to planting cedars (shudder).

 I’m tired of this nonsense.
 I’m tired of watching prophecy teacher after prophecy teacher make failed predictions with impunity.
 I’m tired of the lies that deceived me in my youth and continue to deceive the more trusting souls of today.
 I’m tired of repetitive recycling of bullshit that lets them stuff their pockets after selling fear and condemnation.
 I’m tired of seeing the Good News being perverted.
 I am taking action.
-I am writing a book debunking the prophecy industry which I hope to have out soon.
+I am going a book debunking the prophecy industry.

 Last night, I wrote a open challenge to Rabbi Cahn on his Facebook page.
 It has already rolled off, but I have preserved a record: